ehan03/linkedin-queens/README.md

 - Better support for Dark Mode
 - Support for people using WSL; there is a known issue with the `mss` library in that it isn't able to capture the Windows desktop and can only communicate with Linux processes
 - Test the program on different browsers and make it browser-agnostic if there are any issues
+- Figure out how to make the program stop flagging other windows like the terminal as the game board
+- Better error handling, logging, detecting if the puzzle has already been solved, etc.